-Capturing Skype, Google Hangouts, or any digital video communication can be a useful way to interview subject matter experts, customers, or even market research subjects.
-The footage you take can be used in a variety of ways: marketing videos, internal presentations, market research, etc. Using quotes from experts in customer-facing videos has worked well for us here.
+Recording Skype, Google Hangouts, or any digital video communication can be a useful way to interview subject matter experts and customers.
+The footage you record can be used in a variety of ways: marketing videos, internal presentations, market research, etc. Using quotes from experts in customer-facing videos has worked well for us here.
 (We’ll talk a bit more about permissions for this type of video at the end of the post.)

 Before you hit record, there are a few simple steps you should take.
 First, be mindful that it takes a lot of computer processing power to record video and run programs like Google Hangouts and Skype at the same time.
 To get the best results, turn off any unneeded application.
 Don’t just minimize them, really turn them off.
 It will help with overall performance of your machine.